paradoxysm/wideresnet/README.md

 [![Code Climate maintainability](https://img.shields.io/codeclimate/maintainability-percentage/paradoxysm/wideresnet?style=flat-square)](https://codeclimate.com/github/paradoxysm/wideresnet/maintainability)

 `wideresnet` has been worked on with the CIFAR10 dataset and is complete in this regard.
 It was not fully validated in it's reproducibility of other datasets compared to the original.
-Finally, the Tensorflow changes to the SGD optimizer only include within the scope of its use for WideResNet (i.e. weight decay and Nesterov momentum for dense tensors).
-Sparse tensors or non-momentum SGD are implemented in the original Tensorflow manner.
+Finally, the TensorFlow changes to the SGD optimizer only include within the scope of its use for WideResNet (i.e. weight decay and Nesterov momentum for dense tensors).
+Sparse tensors or non-momentum SGD are implemented in the original TensorFlow manner.
 Any help on rectifying that gap would be appreciated!

 ## Help and Support